stoeps13/connections-doc/source/admin/secure/t_install_kerb_add_spnego_tai_to_was.md

         Enable delegation of Kerberos credentials
         :   Select this option if it is not selected.

+            !!! note
-            **Note:** Enable this option only if you are using Connections Mail with an Exchange backend; otherwise this setting should not be selected.
+    Enable this option only if you are using Connections Mail with an Exchange backend; otherwise this setting should not be selected.

     2. Click **OK** and then click **Save**.
     3. Click **Kerberos configuration** and then in the **Related Configuration** area, click **SPNEGO Web authentication**.

+        !!! note
-        **Note:** SPNEGO Web authentication and Kerberos authentication use the same Kerberos client configuration and keytab files.
+    SPNEGO Web authentication and Kerberos authentication use the same Kerberos client configuration and keytab files.

 3. Click **SPNEGO Web authentication** and then specify the SPNEGO filter as follows:

     1. In the SPNEGO Filters area, click **New** and enter the following details:

+        !!! note
-        **Note:** Connections Mobile for iOS devices supports Kerberos for authentication.
+    Connections Mobile for iOS devices supports Kerberos for authentication.
 If your deployment only includes mobile iOS devices, and does not include mobile Android devices, remove the first instance of **request-url!=/mobile** from the filter criteria.

         Host name
         :   Enter the URI for how the HCL Connections™ environment is accessed.
 Typically, it is the hostname/alias of the HTTP server.